The Character of Wisdom

 mundane aspects of life, such as raising children, providing economic

-3. The world view is not mythical or cyclical, but it is
+3. The world view of wisdom is not mythical or cyclical, but it is

 concerned with stability and order, the status quo, especially in